UserProjekt/FF_Video_Transcoder/README.md

 FFmpeg for transcoding,On macOS, This script uses the 'videotoolbox' for hardware encoding on modern Macs, whether they're Apple Silicon or Intel.
 On Windows, it uses Nvidia's NVENC to do the job.

-ffprobe is required to get the total number of frames in the video for an accurate progress bar representation.
+mediainfo is required to get the total number of frames in the video for an accurate progress bar representation.

 ## MacOS
-You can install FFmpeg using Homebrew
+Install FFmpeg

     #using Homebrew (https://brew.sh)
     brew install ffmpeg

-When you use Homebrew to install FFmpeg (brew install ffmpeg), it will typically install the ffprobe tool alongside it, as ffprobe is part of the FFmpeg suite.
-So, if you've already installed FFmpeg using Homebrew, you should already have access to ffprobe.
+Alternatively, you can download FFmpeg from [here](https://ffmpeg.org/download.html#build-mac), and add them to PATH.

-You can check its presence by typing ffprobe -version in the terminal.
-If it returns a version number and some details, then you have it installed.
+Install MediaInfo

-Alternatively, you can download both from [here](https://ffmpeg.org/download.html#build-mac), and add them to PATH.
+    brew install mediainfo

 ## Windows
 You can install FFmpeg using package managers: